Updated: 11th February 2021

 themselves, but that does not mean you have to call in a pest control

-So, before calling in some-one to remove and destroy the swarm, please read the following free information and advice - you may save the bees, remove them, and save your money too!
+If you have an easily accessible swarm on your property, please read the following free information and advice - you may save the bees, remove them, and save your money too!

 A bee swarm is a fascinating spectacle, however, the sight of one may unnerve some people.